Review of Mederma for Acne Scars

 The Bottom Line

 Mederma probably won’t make your scar look worse, but whether or not you’ll see a noticeable improvement varies from one person to the next.
-Since there is no “magic potion” to get rid of acne scars completely, the best you can hope for from a topical scar cream like Mederma is a softer, smoother texture and a slight color fade.
+Since there is no “magic potion” to get rid of acne scars completely, the best you can hope for from a topical scar cream like Mederma is a softer, smoother texture and a slight colour fade.
 However, skincare companies are investing significant research and resources into more effective scar solutions, with the hope that scars won’t be a part of our future.
 In the meantime, remember that Dermaflage can help you conceal scars while you wait for them to fade.

 What scar treatments have you tried?
 Tell us about your results with Mederma or any other acne scar products in the comments below!